vancouverwill/reactJsPortfolio/README.md

 gulp css  --prod
 `

-finally to run as local web server
+If you want to run without node as local web server

 `php server.php`